Christian Daniel

 Discipline

 In my early forties I noticed: two and a half decades of screen work charge a price I don't have to pay.
 Desk to road bike.
-What started as ‘just get out for a bit' became systematic endurance training — not because it's fun (though it is), but because it works like everything I take seriously: consistent preparation, long timelines, clear milestones.
+What started as ‘just get out for a bit' became systematic endurance training — not just because it's fun, but because structure works: consistent preparation, long timelines, clear milestones.

 In summer 2025 I finished the Ötztaler Radmarathon — 230 kilometres, 5,500 metres of climbing, four alpine passes in one day.
-The finish itself wasn't the point.
-The point was the years before it: plans, setbacks, adjustments, pass tests, a five-digit kilometre count in the training log.
-The same anatomy I use to take an architecture project from the first sketch into production.
-When I start something, I bring it all — not half, not as a show.
+What stood out wasn't the finish line, but the years before it: training plans, setbacks, constant adjusting, many hours in the mountains.
+It's how I take on an architecture project too — from the first sketch into production.

-Sport is also the tool that clears my head on difficult architecture decisions.
-Twenty minutes running solves more problems than two hours brooding at the desk.
-Efficiency, differently framed — and for years my insurance against the stress level becoming chronic.
+Sport is also the tool that clears my head on difficult decisions.
+Twenty minutes running solves more than two hours brooding at the desk — and for years it's been my insurance against the stress level becoming chronic.

 Private

-Family on the Moselle, Kubernetes cluster in the basement, smart-home with high availability — because lights can't go out when the builder is in a hotel.
-Same standard privately as professionally.
+Family on the Moselle, Kubernetes cluster in the basement, smart-home with high availability — because the lights shouldn't go out while I'm in a hotel.

 Read more